Skip to content

 When considering upgrades for your home, it’s essential to assess various aspects like insulation and windows.
 The extent of these upgrades depends on your property’s current condition.
 You might find that some parts of your house, such as the roof, already have insulation, while others, like the walls and floors, lack it.
 Thermal imaging can be a valuable tool for uncovering hidden issues.

 First, identify your home’s construction method to determine the right insulation material.
 For instance, avoid applying PIR insulation directly to stone walls without proper ventilation, as this can lead to moisture problems.
-If you prioritize eco-friendliness and breathability, you could consider wood fibre insulation.
+If you prioritise eco-friendliness and breathability, you could consider wood fibre insulation.
 However, keep in mind that it may require thicker installation to achieve the same performance as PIR insulation.

 When it comes to windows, replacing single-glazed windows with double or triple-glazing is a worthwhile investment for improving thermal comfort and energy efficiency.
 Proper sealing, weather stripping, and door sweeps are crucial to eliminate drafts.
 Investing in windows and doors is fundamental for enhancing your property’s livability and reducing heating costs.